10 min read

 Depending on the age and type of property in question, you may also be limited by building regulations associated with restoration.
 So, always check what restrictions you are working within, before you make your purchase.

-For more advice or information on choosing internal and external bespoke doors for your property, please call our expert team on 01722 337040, or download our specification guide for full details about our extensive range of bespoke windows and doors.
+For more advice or information on choosing internal and external bespoke doors for your property, please call our expert team on 01722 337040, or download Product Range Guide for full details about our extensive range of bespoke windows and doors.